Member Organizations

 International Public Sector Accounting Standards

-Public sector accounting standards in Vietnam are established by the Ministry of Finance under the Law on Accounting No. 88/2015/QH13 and related regulations governing public financial management.
-The Ministry of Finance is responsible for issuing accounting standards applicable to public sector entities.
+Public sector accounting standards in Vietnam are established by the Ministry of Finance under the Law on Accounting No. 88/2015/QH13 and related public financial management regulations.
+The Ministry of Finance has issued Vietnamese Public Sector Accounting Standards as part of a phased roadmap toward accrual-based public sector accounting reform.

 Current Status: Partially Adopted